Arizona: 1 officer killed, 1 hurt by suspect in stolen car - WTMJ

 GILBERT, Ariz.
-(AP) — A suspect in a stolen car struck and killed one officer and critically injured another during a wild chase involving multiple law enforcement agencies outside Phoenix, authorities said Thursday.
+(AP) — A suspect in a stolen car struck and killed one officer and critically injured another during a wild chase involving multiple law enforcement agencies in the suburbs of Phoenix, authorities said Thursday.

-“It is with heavy hearts that we announce the passing of Chandler Police Officer Christopher Farrar,” his department tweeted.
+Chandler Police Officer Christopher Farrar was an 18-year department veteran, his chief said.

-Farrar was an 18-year veteran of the Chandler Police Department, the tweet said.
+“Chris was struck and killed by a violent felon in a stolen vehicle following a multi-agency shooting and pursuit,” Chandler Police Chief Sean Duggan said.

 Multiple law enforcement agencies became involved in tracking the suspect.
 The incident began in Pinal County and ended at the SanTan Motorplex in Gilbert, according to ABC15 news.